Collin-G/auto_trader/README.md

 # Portfolio Optimizer

-This project origanally took the variance average log returns of multiple stock from the Dow Jones 30 Index and determined their optimal weights in a portfolio.
+This project originally took the variance and average of the log returns of multiple stock from the Dow Jones 30 Index and determined their optimal weights in a portfolio.
 This was done by maximizing their combined Sharpe Ratio while accounting for the covariance between stocks in the portfolio.
 After being deployed on Azure, the project was able to make bi-weekly buy and hold positions to generate weekly returns of 0.5% on average.
+This was backtested for 200 decisions made every two weeks from 2015 to 2023.

 # Neural Networks and Sentiment Analysis